osmosis-labs/osmosis/CONTRIBUTING.md

 The file `e2e_test.go` contains the actual end-to-end integration tests that utilize the testing suite.

-Currently, there is a single IBC test in e2e_test.go.

 Additionally, there is an ability to disable certain components of the e2e suite.
 This can be done by setting the environment variables.
 See the [E2E test docs](https://github.com/osmosis-labs/osmosis/blob/main/tests/e2e/README.md)  or more details.